MarcinPekala/ppbackend/readme.md

 <img src="https://github.com/MarcinPekala/readme_images/blob/master/DBS.png" width="600"/>

-First thing you'll notice is the database size alert, which appears every time when openning the website and also is set to reappear as a reminder every 10 seconds.
+First thing you'll notice is the database size alert, which appears every time when openning the website and also is set to reappear as a reminder every one minute.
 Just click *OK* to proceed to the website.
 You can also find the same information in the terminal window on which the backend part is running:

 <img src="https://github.com/MarcinPekala/readme_images/blob/master/CONSOLE.png"/>